Rabbit Ears (Clayton, New Mexico)

-The highest of the two peaks has an elevation of 1848 m and rises several hundred feet above the surrounding Great Plains.
+The higher of the two peaks has an elevation of 1848 m and the lower has an elevation of 1788 m.
+They rise several hundred feet above the surrounding Great Plains.

 Description

 The Rabbit Ears are part of a formation known as the Clayton Complex, an area of elevated terrain north of Clayton and south of the New Mexico-Colorado state line.
 Its principal features are two peaks that are a regular presence on the landscape, especially when approached from the east.
 They are called Rabbit Ears Mountain and Mount Clayton, although the latter has also been historically called the Round Mound.
 Rabbit Ears Mountain, which has two peaks, is located directly north of Clayton, and is skirted to the south and west by New Mexico State Road 370.
 Mount Clayton lies to its west, south of the junction of U.S. Route 85 and New Mexico State Road 453.
 The Clayton Complex itself forms part of the Raton-Clayton volcanic field; Rabbit Ears are the only part of that field visible from Texas.

 The Cimarron Cutoff of the Santa Fe Trail was one of two major branches of the Santa Fe Trail, a major 19th-century settlement route connecting Kansas City, Missouri and Santa Fe, New Mexico.
 Its route branched from the Mountain Route near Fort Dodge, roughly following the watershed of the Cimarron River into what is now northeastern New Mexico, where it then went southwesterly toward Santa Fe.
 The eastern portion of the route is roughly covered by present-day United States Route 56 and United States Route 412.

 The Rabbit Ears were a key landmark because they were a highly visible feature of the landscape for more than 30 mi, and because they were one of the few signs of a sure water supply across that entire area.
 As a consequence, there are three areas that were regularly used as camp sites by westbound travelers near the two mountains.
 McNees Crossing on Corrumpa Creek (or McNees Creek), Turkey Creek Camp on what is now called Alamos Creek, and Rabbit Ears Camp on Cienequilla Creek.
 Each of these creeks ran reliably in the spring, and continued to provide water even after they stopped running fully.
 Camps would be located along their banks, their exact locations varying based on water availability.
 Remnant trail ruts are visible in each of these areas.

 The Rabbit Ears formation figures prominently in Louis L'Amour's novel Mustang Man.